LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 ----------------

 Pretend you are not a runner (complete with the "0.0" sticker on your car), but you decide to compete in a marathon.
-You cannot just drive to the starting line, put on your running shoes and go.
+You can't just drive to the starting line, put on your running shoes and go.

 You have to train: